serverlesseventbridgeeventspatternpoc

 }

-1. Lambda picks up the raw S3 events.
-We transform these events into Domain events (events that actually make sense in our domain, ClaimCreated and ClaimProcessed).
+(events that actually make sense in our domain, ClaimCreated and ClaimProcessed).
 Events are enriched with data, and we create a pre-signed URL to our S3 document which expires after an hour (for downstream consumers).

 export async function handler(event: any) {